BastosFab/Githread/README.md

 To get your Github ID and Secret, you need to create a Github OAuth App [here](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app).

-After creating .env file, you need to run the following command to create the database:
+After creating .env file, you need to run the following command to reload the project :

 ```bash
 npm run dev
 ```